witcom-gmbh/command-bge2swagger/README.md

 * CMD_BASE_URL - required: Base-Url of Command-Instance
 * GENERATOR_OUTPUT - optional.
 Defines the file the specs are written to. defaults to ./bge-swagger.json
 * ENTITY_LIST - optional comma-separated list of entities to generate, defaults to all entities
+* GENERATOR_SESSIONID_AS_QUERYPARAM - add sessionId as required query-parameter Defaults to true
 ## ToDos

 * Support